Chevy Cruze years to avoid — most common problems

 Most common Chevy Cruze problems

-However, this is not the case for all the Cruze models, since some production years showed to be less reliable than others.
+However, this is not the case for all the Cruze models, since some production years have shown to be less reliable than others.
 Most notably, there were some first-generation Cruze problems which included automatic transmission faults, oil leaks, water pump faults, and some minor electrical issues.

 One of the most expensive issues that you might encounter as a Chevy Cruze owner is automatic transmission failure.
 The worst part is that owners have reported the 6-speed automatic cars from the first generation of Cruze failing within 80,000 miles due to transmission problems.